openlawlibrary/taf/docs/repo-creation-and-update-util.md

 Commands are separated into several subcommands:

 - `keystore`, containing commands for generating keystore files.
-- `metadata`, containing commands for adding a new signing key and updating a metadata file's expiration date.
+- `metadata`, containing commands for updating metadata - adding signing keys and checking and updating expiration dates of metadata files.
-- `repo`, containing commands for creating and updating new authentication repositories.
+- `repo`, containing commands for creating, validating and updating new authentication repositories.
-- `targets`, containing commands for updating target files (files in the `targets` directory of the authentication repository), as well for signing `targets.json` metadata file.
+- `targets`, containing commands for listing, adding and removing target repositories and signing targets (updating target files corresponding to target repositories and signing all metadata files that need to be updated in order to make sure that the authentication repository stays valid)
+- `roles` , containing commands for adding and removing roles
 - `yubikey`, containing commands for setting up a new Yubikey and exporting public keys from Yubikeys

 Here are some of the most important commands.
 Use the `--help` flag to see more information